 About

-I am now an Associate Professor in the Division of Social Science at The Hong Kong University of Science and Technology, and an Affiliate Researcher at the Center for Experimental Research in Social Sciences at Hokkaido University.
+I am now a Professor in the Division of Social Science at The Hong Kong University of Science and Technology, and an Affiliate Researcher at the Center for Experimental Research in Social Sciences at Hokkaido University.
 I was formerly the Editor-in-Chief of the Asian Journal of Social Psychology, and am currently an Associate Editor of PLOS Climate, PsyEcology, and Royal Society Open Science.
-I am also serving on the editorial boards of the British Journal of Social Psychology, Journal of Environmental Psychology, Global Environmental Psychology, and Personality and Social Psychology Review.
-I have reviewed manuscripts for over 70 journals.
+I am also serving on the editorial boards of the British Journal of Social Psychology, Environmental Psychology Research, Journal of Environmental Psychology, Global Environmental Psychology, and Personality and Social Psychology Review.
+I have reviewed manuscripts for over 80 journals.
 I regularly teach environmental psychology at the undergraduate and postgraduate levels and collaborate with and offer consulting services to local and international environmental organizations.